 Susana joined Watsi on March 20th, 2013.
-Five years ago, Susana became the 569th member to automatically support a new Watsi patient every month.
-Since then, 5,384 more people have become monthly donors!
-Susana's most recent donation traveled 8,200 miles to support Suliman, a baby boy from Ethiopia, to fund testicular surgery.
+Eight years ago, Susana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Susana's most recent donation traveled 8,600 miles to support Khin, a 65-year-old woman from Thailand, to fund cataract surgery.